 There are certain circumstances you cannot plan for.
 In any home improvement project, there can be unforeseen problems that you weren’t able to factor into your budget, such as emergency repairs that need carrying out if something goes wrong.

 As such, before you begin any project it is wise to set aside some contingency funds, which can cover you in case of emergency.

 If you still need to cover any costs that weren’t expected, Satsuma Loans may be able to help.
-Satsuma Loans offer short-term loans to help people spread the cost of unexpected expenses by repaying in weekly segments.
+Satsuma Loans offer short-term loans to help people spread the cost of unexpected expenses by repaying in monthly or weekly instalments.
 You can choose to borrow from £100 - £1000 and repay over 3-12 months.

 We won’t charge you any fees, ever; just repay the amount you borrowed plus interest.
 The total amount you agree to when you take out the loan will never change.

 Representative example: £400 loan repayable over 6 months.
 6 monthly payments of £126.40.
 Rate of interest 179% p.a. fixed.
 Representative 991% APR.
 Total amount payable is £758.40.